-We have two co-stimulatory antibodies in clinical development.
 INCAGN1876 is an anti-GITR agonist antibody and INCAGN1949 is an anti-OX40 agonist antibody.
-Both are programs within our antibody discovery alliance with Agenus Inc. GITR and OX40 are costimulatory receptors that are expressed on effector T cells and is important for T cell survival and enhanced cytokine production.
+Both are programs within our antibody discovery alliance with Agenus Inc. GITR and OX40 are costimulatory receptors that are expressed on effector T cells and are important for T cell survival and enhanced cytokine production.
 Both are also expressed on regulatory T cells and can abrogate their suppressive function.
 Preclinical data demonstrate that anti-GITR and anti-OX40 agonist antibodies inhibit tumor growth by enhancing the levels and function of effector T cells and by decreasing regulatory T cells.
-Single agent, dose-escalation safety trials of both INCAGN1876 and INCAGN1949 were initiated in 2016, and a dose-escalation trial of INCAGN1876 plus PD-1 or CTLA-4 inhibition has also been initiated.